sumanas27/alpas-coding-challenge/README.md

 # alpas-coding-challenge

-The Price API service has the responsibility is to record price changes and calculate average price for the last 30 seconds.
+The Price Service Application has the responsibility is to record price changes and calculate average price for the last 30 seconds.

 ### Feature(s)
 - Record Price : To record price with current timestamp this endpoint `/api/v1/prices` is developed.